wayexists02/RL-tic-tac-toe/README.md

 2. Open terminal and type ```mvn package```.
 Make sure you have target directory in this project directory.
 3. Type ```java -jar ./target/tic-tac-toe-1.0-SNAPSHOT.jar```
 4. Make sure you can play game now.

+## Training of RL Agents

+If you want to train your agent from the begining, you can delete ```state_value.bin``` file, and play game.
+You should do train agent many times to get better performance.